Euophrys/Riichi-Trainer/README.md

 When you're finished, commit the translation file and push it up, then create a pull request with me as a reviewer.
 I'll do a quick check and merge it in if it looks good.
 If you don't know how to use git, you can just send me the translation file and I'll take care of it.

 # For Programmers:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Make sure to run `npm install`, everyone's favourite command.
+Also, I apologize in advance for the code.

 ## Available Scripts